apache/parquet-format/Geospatial.md

 # Background

-The Geometry and Geography class hierarchy and its Well-Known Text (WKT) and Well-Known Binary (WKB) serializations (ISO supporting XY, XYZ, XYM, XYZM) are defined by [OpenGIS Implementation Specification for Geographic information – Simple feature access – Part 1: Common architecture][sfa-part1], from [OGC (Open Geospatial Consortium)][ogc].
+The Geometry and Geography class hierarchy and its Well-Known Text (WKT) and Well-Known Binary (WKB) serializations (ISO variant supporting XY, XYZ, XYM, XYZM) are defined by [OpenGIS Implementation Specification for Geographic information – Simple feature access – Part 1: Common architecture][sfa-part1], from [OGC(Open Geospatial Consortium)][ogc].

 The version of the OGC standard first used here is 1.2.1, but future versions may also be used if the WKB representation remains wire-compatible.